flattiverse/connector-csharp/IMPLEMENTERS.md

 * `0x13` (`PermissionFailedGameException`): Thrown if you tried to call a command to which your PlayerKind doesn't have access.
 * `0x14` (`FloodcontrolTriggeredGameException`): Thrown, if you flood the chat somehow.
 * `0x15` (`UnitConstraintViolationGameException`): Thrown, if you try to register too many ships.
+* `0x16` (`InvalidXmlNodeValueGameException`): Thrown, if a specific XML node/attribute value is invalid.
+Includes reason, node path, and hint.
 * `0x20` (`YouNeedToContinueFirstGameException`): Thrown, if the Controllable you want to control is dead.
 * `0x21` (`YouNeedToDieFirstGameException`): Thrown, if you are not dead but try to continue.
 * `0x22` (`AllStartLocationsAreOvercrowded`): Thrown, if theres too many traffic on the start locations.